vidhanbhonsle/Part-2-IBM-Oceania/README.md

 ## Steps

 ### Step 0: IDE and project set up
-@vidhan please explain what needs to be done.
-Do they need to create one project in VS Code or multiple projects for Python code and HTML/JS coee?
+- IDE: Any IDE will do (we used VSCode)
-Please explain in a step-by-step manner.
+- Project setup: The project consist of Python code for processing the image to get a string.
+And an HTML file to render a map.

 ### Step 1: Python code for Visual Recognition

 install Watson Developer Cloud library -
 - pip install --upgrade "ibm-watson>=4.0.1"

-SA COMMENT: Do people need to create a file anywhere for this?
+For below code, create a file "image_recognition.py" and save it in a folder of your choice.

 ```python
 import json